influxdata/docs-v2/content/chronograf/v1.9/guides/dashboard-template-variables.md

 #### Flux query variable use cases
-Flux query template variables are great when the values necessary for your variable can't be queried with InfluxQL.
+Flux query template variables are great when the values necessary for your variable can't be queried with InfluxQL or if you need the flexibility of Flux to return your desired list of variable values.

 ### Text
 Vary a part of a query with a single string of text.